 Chanel’s Rouge Noir has quite rightly become one of the most iconic shades of all time.
 Debuted at Paris Fashion Week in the mid '90s as a striking Le Vernis nail enamel, the hue is still one of the most coveted—and questionably duped—color in both fashion and beauty history.

 But while the legendary status of Rouge Noir is unwavering, the origin of the red-black is surrounded by urban myth.
 How did this popular shade come into fruition?
 Scroll down for everything you’ve ever wanted to know about the cult classic color.

-Some memorable moments with the iconic color are Uma Thurman wearing it in Quentin Tarantino’s Pulp Fiction.
-Then, it made a notable appearance in Madonna's "Take a Bow" music video.
+Some memorable moments featuring the iconic color include Quentin Tarantino’s 1994 film, "Pulp Fiction," which featured a black-haired Uma Thurman wearing the shade.
+It also made a notable appearance in Madonna's 1994 "Take a Bow" music video.

 Get your hands on the highly-coveted nail polish hue below.